Why Building Your Brand Matters

 The rule of 7

-From the marketing world, we get this rule that says a person has to see your brand 7 times before they internalize it.
-That means that there are people out there who know your brand, even though they don’t know what you actually do.
+From the marketing world, we get this rule that says a person must see your brand seven times before internalizing it.
+That means some people know your brand, even though they don't know what you do.

 Take advantage of that.